Read-The-Question/rtq-review/src/pages/md/questionsonlytopicpapers/topicpapers_tgraph_1.md

 This graph shows the depth of water in Grandma’s bath one evening.
 Label each section of the graph with one of the following letters.
 Some letters may appear more than once on your graph

-A - Both the hot and cold taps are running
+- Both the hot and cold taps are running

-B - Grandma gets into the bath
+- Grandma gets into the bath

-C - Grandma takes the plug out
+- Grandma takes the plug out

-D - Grandma sits in the bath reading her book
+- Grandma sits in the bath reading her book

-E - Only the hot tap is running
+- Only the hot tap is running

-F - Grandma gets out of the bath
+- Grandma gets out of the bath

 </div>
 <div class='questioncodeblock'>